ananya2712/Research-Paper-Impact-Analysis/README.md

 # Research-Paper-Impact-Analysis
-Completed as a part of Mini Project course at PES University.
+A Mini Project completed as a part of Mini Project course at PES University.
+Takes a unique identifier such as DOI number for a paper and produces results to gauge the impact.
+The Impact Factor Metric is used to compare papers.

-## Contribuors
+## Contributors
 - Ananya Uppal
 - Maitreyi P.